dfinity/portal/docs/developer-docs/functionality/ledger/interact-with-ledger.md

-## Interact with ICP from the command line
+## Interact with ICP ledger from the command line

 Dfx provides a convenience command to interact with the ICP ledger canister and related functionality.
 You can find the documentation [here](https://internetcomputer.org/docs/current/references/cli-reference/dfx-ledger/) or just enter the following command into your console: